pgeu/pgeu-system/docs/confreg/configuring.md

 Ask for recording consent:
 : Should the [call for papers](callforpapers) ask for recording consent on all sessions.

-Call for papers intro
-: Text shown on the [call for papers](callforpapers) page, above the actual call for papers.
-Can contain HTML.

 Testers
 : List of users who are assigned as testers of the conference.
 These